gevent/gevent/deps/README.rst

   At this point there might be new files in c-ares that need added to git, evaluate them and add them.

   Note that the patch may not apply cleanly.
+If not, commit the changes before the patch.
+Then manually apply them by editing the three files to remove the references to ``docs`` and ``test``; this is easiest to do by reading the existing patch file and searching for the relevant lines in the target files.
+Once this is working correctly, create the new patch using ``git diff -p --minimal -w`` (note that you cannot directly redirect the output of this into ``cares-make.patch``, or you'll get the diff of the patch itself in the diff!).

 - Follow the same 'config.guess' and 'config.sub' steps as libev.